JeffersonQin/cloudlab-api/README.md

 The example use-case in `main.py` shows how one might use Powder resources in, e.g., a CI/CD pipeline.
 It does the following:

-1. instantiates a Powder Experiment based on an existing Powder Profile which includes two Intel NUC5300s with USRP B210 SDRs;
+1. instantiates a Powder experiment based on an existing Powder Profile which includes two Intel NUC5300s with USRP B210 SDRs;
 2. installs some dependencies on the experimental nodes;
 3. tunes the CPU settings on the nodes for best performance;